Vrtgs/thirtyfour/thirtyfour/README.md

 ## Minimum Supported Rust Version

-The MSRV for `thirtyfour` is 1.57.
+The MSRV for `thirtyfour` is currently 1.59 and will be updated as needed by dependencies.

 ## LICENSE